rb12345/gnuplot_i/README.md

 A tutorial is available in `gnuplot_i.md`.

 Documentation of macros, includes, functions and prototypes can be straightforwardly generated using [doxygen](https://www.doxygen.nl) and/or the [doxywizard](https://www.doxygen.nl/manual/doxywizard_usage.html).
+A Doxyfile is provided for this purpose.